Are Avocados Good or Bad for Bodybuilding? (Pros & Cons)

 This is where avocados can help…

-Avocados are a rich source of fibre providing 7g of fibre per 100g.
-General fibre recommendations are between 25 – 30g of fibre daily, meaning 100g of avocado will provide 28% of your daily fibre.
+General fiber recommendations are 25 – 30g daily, meaning 100g of avocado will provide 28% of your daily fiber.

 This is important for overall health as this is how your body disposes of waste and toxins.
-Additionally, it can help improve your overall mood as poor digestive health is often linked to a reduction in mental health.
+Additionally, it can help improve your overall mood, as poor digestive health is often linked to reduced mental health.

 3. Avocados Are Rich in Omega 3s That Help Reduce Inflammation

-Avocados are also rich in omega-3s, which play a role in nervous system, heart, bone and joint support, as well as to balance your omega profile.
+Avocados are also rich in omega-3s, which can help balance your omega profile.

 What do I mean by balancing your omega profile?

-There are omega 3s and omega 6s, and humans should generally be operating with a balanced 1-to-1 omega 3:6 ratio.
-However, in western society, our profile ends up being a little more like 20:1.
+There are omega 3s and omega 6s, and humans should generally operate with a balanced 1-to-1 omega 3:6 ratio.

-However, if inflammation is too high you will notice a reduction in performance as your body is never able to fully recover.
-Consuming omega-3s can increase your body’s ability to fight inflammation ensuring you are properly recovering after each workout.
+Consuming omega-3s can increase your body’s ability to fight inflammation, ensuring you properly recover after each workout.

 1. Avocados Do Not Provide Sufficient Protein to Build Muscle